The Curse of La Llorona-2019

 Grade: A-

-Madame Bovary (1949) is a film adaptation of Gustave Flaubert’s famous novel of the same name.
+Madame Bovary (1949) is a film adaptation of Gustave Flaubert’s famous novel.
 Remade a handful of times since this version, Jennifer Jones is cast in the lead role and does a fantastic job with a complicated part.

-The title character is central to the controversial film which will undoubtedly result in mixed opinions of her actions and motivations- she will be loved or loathed.
+The title character is central to the controversial film, which will undoubtedly result in mixed opinions of her actions and motivations- whether she will be loved or loathed.

-Director Minnelli successfully mixes melodrama and glamour with pain and defeat as one woman’s attempt at happiness is told.
+Director Minnelli mixes melodrama and glamour with pain and defeat in her story of one woman’s attempt at happiness.

 Cleverly, the story is told within a story as the viewer is immediately amid a compelling and dramatic trial.
 Flaubert (James Mason) defends his novel depicting an adulterous woman (Jones) ruining the lives of men, deemed disgraceful to France and all womanhood.